sharansahu/PrivSynth/README.md

 2. **Privacy Preservation**: Incorporates differential privacy techniques to protect individual data entries in the synthetic data.
 3. **Customizable GAN Models**: Allows users to define and tweak the generator and discriminator models based on their specific data and requirements.
 4. **Versatile Application**: Suitable for various types of tabular data, especially where privacy is a paramount concern, such as in medical or financial datasets.
+5. **User Authentication**: Features a secure login and signup system using SQLite, ensuring that only authorized users can access the tool and create synthetic datasets.
+6. **Statistical Insights**: Displays statistics for privacy and distribution match, providing users with clear indicators of whether the synthetic data maintains privacy and closely matches the original dataset.
+7. **Parameter Customization**: Enables users to define and adjust critical parameters such as epochs, sigma, weight clip, number of critics, batch size, and learning rate.
+These settings give users control over the level of differential privacy and the quality of the synthetic data generated.

 ## Installation
 To install PrivSynth, simply run: